 - Satisfaction scores from reviews, inquiries, feedback forms, NPS, CSAT, etc.

 Imagine running a soccer team.
 You have two major revenue drivers: seats & sponsoring.
-As a commercial director you want to fill the stadium to capacity and get most out of sponsorship deals.
+As a commercial director, you want to fill the stadium to capacity and get the most out of sponsorship deals you set up.
 About 81% of your stadium is filled by seasonal ticket holders.
 How are you going to fill up the remaining seats?

-If you know who previously visited matches, and the conditions (weather, opponent, seat type, etc.) in which they visited, you can reach out to the audience that is most likely to repeat that visit.
-Perhaps we know a certain John who visited the same match last year, you know that game was won, and he stayed for the after party as you can see in his bar purchases.
-In this case we can reach out directly to John, informing him about the match coming up again and offering a small discount and quick ticket purchase link.
-If you would also be able to persuade him to bring in friend and/or come early you can increase the financial value of his visit.
+If you know who previously visited matches, and the conditions (weather, opponent, seat type, etc.) in which they visit, you can reach out to the audience that is most likely to repeat that visit.
+Perhaps we know a certain John who visited the same match last year, you know that game was won, and he stayed for the after-party as you can see in his bar purchases.
+In this case, we can reach out directly to John, informing him about the match coming up again and offering a small discount and a quick ticket purchase link.
+If you would also be able to persuade him to bring in a friend and/or come early, you can increase the financial value of his visit.
 And this can be automated to reach out to a large group of fans.

 This is a great innovation in a market where sports teams usually don’t even know who most of their fans are.
-And think of the possibilities where you can build with these type of solutions.
-And the benefits not only pertain to the sports industry, we see great examples in leisure, retail and e-commerce.
+And think of the possibilities where you can build with these types of solutions.
+And the benefits not only pertain to the sports industry, we see great examples in leisure and retail & eCommerce.

 So to wrap up, we all have too much information to process.
-So our brains are on heavy filter mode.
-To reach your audience effectively, you need to pass through the filters by being very, very relevant.
+So our brains are on the heavy filter mode.
+To reach your audience, you need to pass through the filters by being very, very, very relevant.
 A Customer Data Platform is your tool to help you to achieve this.
 It stores all your marketing data into profiles, and you can use these profiles to orchestrate meaningful conversations with your customers.
-If you want to discuss the possibilities for your organization feel free to contact us for an introductory call.